Love Is the Drug (film)

-Love Is the Drug (also known as Addicted to Her Love) is a 2006 American drama produced by Box Office Productions and Alpine Pictures.
+Love Is the Drug (also known as Addicted to Her Love) is a 2006 American drama film produced by Box Office Productions and Alpine Pictures.
 Directed by Elliott Lester, it was filmed in Los Angeles, California.
-It was previewed at the Slamdance Film Festival in January 2006 before being released theatrically on a limited basis in Seattle, Washington on October 6, 2006.
+It was previewed at the Slamdance Film Festival in January 2006 before being released theatrically on a limited basis in Seattle, Washington, on October 6, 2006.
 Starring John Patrick Amedori, Lizzy Caplan, and D.J.
 Cotrona, the film tells the story of a social outcast who becomes obsessed with a pretty wealthy girl and begins stealing drugs for her friends to be near her.
 It received mixed reviews from critics.